What happens in an emergency?

 If you have any problems, queries or difficulties, or if you have accidently run out of your medication a dispenser is available to offer advice and assistance.
 If they do not know the answer they will speak to someone who does and get back to you within a reasonable period of time.

-If our dispensary is closed the 'out of hours' pharmacy rota is listed each week in the West Briton or you can contact our 'out of hours' service provider on 01872 863221.
+If our dispensary is closed the 'out of hours' pharmacy rota is listed each week in the West Briton or you can contact our 'out of hours' service provider by dialling 111.

 Can I Co-ordinate My Medicines?

 We welcome the opportunity for each patient to co-ordinate their medicines.
 If you have different drugs being ordered at different times of the month please mention it to one of the members of staff and we can arrange for them to be ordered all at the same time.
 This will hopefully save time for you or your carer and only necessitate one trip to collect your medication each month.

 If you have any queries or questions regarding any aspect of your medication please come and speak to one of the dispensers.
 You may benefit from a 'DRUM' which is a comprehensive review of the use of your medicines.
 An informal appointment can be made with a fully qualified dispenser or nurse to answer any queries or questions you may have at a time convenient to yourself.

 Some of your queries maybe as follows:

 - I'm worried about when and how I should take my medicine

 - Are the medicines I buy from the Supermarket all right with my prescribed medication?